-Money for materials purchases are to be deposited into the official Durban University of Technology bank account, account number FDTS 301374.
+Money for materials purchases is to be deposited into the official Durban University of Technology bank account, account number FDTS 301374.
 A duplicate receipt is to be requested from the cashier, which then needs to be presented to the Senior Technical Assistant who will process the payment on the internal departmental system.
 Students are responsible for the purchase and cost of dental materials.
+DUT is a cashless environment.
+At no point are you to hand cash to anyone in the university other than the cashiers.